(Click the character infographic to download.)

-You were probably aching, throughout this play, to shove a mirror in front of Willy Loman's face and make him take a good, honest look at himself.
-And even if you tried, it probably wouldn't have worked.
+You were probably aching throughout this play to shove a mirror in front of Willy Loman's face and make him take a good, honest look at himself.
+But even if you tried, it probably wouldn't have worked.
 He has a lot of potential, but he also has a whopping case of self-deception paired with misguided life goals.
-A salesman for all of his career, Willy thinks the goal of life is to be well liked and gain material success.
+A salesman for all of his career, Willy thinks the goal of life is to be well-liked and gain material success.

 So what happens when he doesn't reach these goals?
 Total disaster.